topkecleon/telegram-bot-bash/README.md

 ### Is this Bot insecure?
 Bashbot is not more (in)secure as any Bot written in an other language, we have done our best to make it as secure as possible.
 But YOU are responsible for the bot commands you wrote and you should know about the risks ...

-**Note:** Until v0.941 (mai/22/2020) telegram-bot-bash has a remote code execution bug, please update if you use an older version!
+**Note:** Up to version 0.941 (mai/22/2020) telegram-bot-bash had a remote code execution bug, please update if you use an older version!

 ### Why Bash and not the much better xyz?
 Well, that's a damn good question ... may be because I'm an unix admin from stone age.
 Nevertheless there are more reasons from my side: